mizutanilab/biomimetic-nn/README.md

   layers.Dense(num_class, activation='softmax')
 ])
 ```
-In this example, the `Dense` hidden layer was commented out to replace it with a `schizo.SzDense` layer of 50% parameter reduction, which is defined with argument `reduction_ratio`.
+In this example, the `layers.Dense` hidden layer was commented out to replace it with a `schizo.SzDense` layer of 50% parameter reduction, which is defined with argument `reduction_ratio`.
 The best reduction ratio depends on your network configuration, but in most cases 50-80% seems to give good results.
 So we recommend 50% as a first choice.

 ## Code used for our paper figures
 under construction.